 The best way for Canadians, and foreign nationals in general, to hold US real estate depends on their plans for the property, its value, the owner’s age and net worth, whether the property has appreciated since it was purchased, the expectation of rental income, and what issues loom large for the owner (avoiding probate, escaping the US estate tax, selling the property with a minimum of capital gain, limiting personal liability).
 Let me go over the basics.

 - The Probate Issue.
 A probate in Canada can’t transfer real property located in the US to the decedent’s heirs.
 Neither a California court nor the local county recorder will recognize foreign court orders when it comes to US real estate.
 So, if you are a Canadian and you own a vacation home in California in your individual name (or both the names of you and your spouse), when one of you dies you will have to probate the real property (the exception is property held in joint tenancy, discussed below).
 Another probate will be required when the surviving spouse dies if the spouse hasn’t sold the property.
 Probate is the process whereby a court oversees and orders the transfer of assets from a decedent to the decedent’s heirs.
 Like any court process it tends to be time consuming, public, and involves significant attorney’s fees.
-Most foreign nationals are wise to try to avoid it.
+It isn’t the end of the world to have to probate US real property, but most Canadians are justified in trying to avoid it.

 - The Cross-Border Trust.
-If your net worth is over $5.5 million, you may want a more complex “cross-border” trust to avoid US estate taxes.
-This is a consideration for foreign nationals who want to avoid the high rate of US estate taxes.
+If your net worth is over $11.2 million as an individual, $22.4 million as married couple, you may want a more complex “cross-border” trust to avoid US estate taxes.
+This is a consideration for Canadians who want to avoid the high rate of US estate taxes.
 Setting up a cross-border trust is complex, expensive, results in some loss of control of the asset, and requires significant input from home country tax counsel.
-It is rarely necessary for married Canadians due to the favorable estate tax treatment they receive under the US-Canada Tax Treaty.
+It is rarely necessary for married Canadians due to the favorable estate tax treatment they receive under the US-Canada Tax Treaty, in particular the marital credit.

 - Joint Tenancy.
 If you plan to sell the real property in the not-too-distant future, and you’re relatively young, then you might be best served by holding the property in joint tenancy.
 Joint tenancy avoids probate upon the death of the first spouse to die.
 To transfer the property to the surviving joint tenant requires only the recording of some relatively simple paperwork.
 Many brokers advise joint tenancy for Canadians as the default method for taking title.
 But there are downsides.
 A probate will be necessary when the surviving spouse dies unless they put the property in a trust or otherwise dispose of it.
 More important, you potentially lose some income tax benefits upon sale.
 Namely, when the first spouse dies only half the basis is stepped up to date-of-death value.
 That means, if the surviving spouse sells the property, there will potentially be a higher capital gains tax on the sale.
 Note this is not the case if the property is held in community property with right of survivorship, where the surviving spouse avoids probate and gets a full stepped-up basis.
 But this method of title comes with all the burdens of community ownership.
 Finally, joint tenancy offers no estate tax protection.